rofrol/neural-network-from-scratch/README.md

 So I'm using this tutorial http://karpathy.github.io/neuralnets/ from Andrej Karpathy who is also involved in cs231n and works in Tesla.

+This one uses AND, OR, XOR gates as examples https://hackaday.com/2016/11/02/machine-learning-foundations/

 ## Tutorials